cwestwater/cwestwater.github.io/_posts/2018-10-14-Free-Paid-Learning-Resources.md

 [vBrownbag](https://vbrownbag.com/) is a community driven website and [YouTube Channel](https://www.youtube.com/channel/UCaZf13iWhwnBdpIkrEmHLbA) that provides weekly webcasts that teach new skills in under an hour.
 Topics have included certification tracks, automation, Cloud, careers, VMware technologies, Docker, networking, etc.

 They also do Community sessions & recordings at VMworld which are excellent.
 They provide a great opportunity for community members who did not get to speak at the full conference a way to present a topic.
-For instance at VMworld US 2018 we had recording such as the vExpert Daily, Powershell, Blogging, and many others.
+For instance at VMworld US 2018 we had recordings such as the vExpert Daily, Powershell, Blogging, and many others.

 I have [presented]({{ site.baseurl }}{% post_url 2018-01-01-Terraform-vSphere-vBrownBag %}) on Terraform and it was a great experience.
 If you have an idea for a talk reach out to the vBrownbag Team.

 ## Skylines Academy - Paid

 A recent newcomer to the on demand video training model is [Skylines Academy](https://www.skylinesacademy.com/).
 This has been started by [Nick Colyer](https://twitter.com/vNickC) and focuses on Azure training.
-The courses are low cost and once you purchase them you receive lifetime updates on them.
+The courses are low cost and once you purchase them you receive lifetime updates.

 Courses include 70-533 ($49), AZ-100 ($25), Getting Started with Terraform on Azure ($19).
 Great prices for great content.
 Watch out on their [Twitter](https://twitter.com/SkylinesAcademy) as they often have discount codes.
 I originally bought the 70-533 course but once Microsoft replaced it with AZ-100 Skylines gave me that course for free.
 An excellent move by them.